johnliu55tw/debian-packaging/README.md

 4. Add a "post-install" script

-5. Re-package it as a `deb`
+5. Re-package it as a `deb` and test it

-6. Upload and host it using your PPA on Launchpad so everyone can install it
+6. Host the package using your PPA on Launchpad to distribute it

 I'm running Ubuntu 20.04 (focal) in a VM.